Ethnic groups in Europe

 Europeans are the focus of European ethnology, the field of anthropology related to the various ethnic groups that reside in the states of Europe.
+Groups may be defined by common ancestry, language, faith, historical continuity, etc. There are no universally accepted and precise definitions of the terms "ethnic group" and "nationality", but in the context of European ethnography in particular, the terms ethnic group, people, nationality and ethno-linguistic group are used as mostly synonymous.
+Preference may vary in usage with respect to the situation specific to the individual countries of Europe, and the context in which they may be classified by those terms.

-Groups may be defined by common genetic ancestry, common language, or both.
-Pan and Pfeil (2004) count 87 distinct "peoples of Europe", of which 33 form the majority population in at least one sovereign state, while the remaining 54 constitute ethnic minorities.
-The total number of national minority populations in Europe is estimated at 105 million people, or 14% of 770 million Europeans.
+The total number of national minority populations in Europe is estimated at 105 million people, or 14% of 770 million Europeans in 2002.
 The Russians are the most populous among Europeans, with a population of roughly 120 million.
-There are no universally accepted and precise definitions of the terms "ethnic group" and "nationality".
-In the context of European ethnography in particular, the terms ethnic group, people, nationality and ethno-linguistic group, are used as mostly synonymous, although preference may vary in usage with respect to the situation specific to the individual countries of Europe.

 Overview

-About 20–25 million residents (3%) are members of diasporas of non-European origin.
+In 2021, the number of non-EU nationals living in EU members states was 23.7 million (5.3% of the EU population).
+The countries with the largest population of non-nationals were Germany, Spain, France and Italy.
+These four Member States represented 70.3% of all non-EU nationals living in the EU Member States.
 The population of the European Union, with some 450 million residents, accounts for two thirds of the current European population.

 Both Spain and the United Kingdom are special cases, in that the designation of nationality, Spanish and British, may controversially take ethnic aspects, subsuming various regional ethnic groups (see nationalisms and regionalisms of Spain and native populations of the United Kingdom).

 Switzerland is a similar case, but the linguistic subgroups of the Swiss are discussed in terms of both ethnicity and language affiliations.